smithjilks/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe sets the mode of the file hello to this:

 <code> -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello </code>

+10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.